yssl/QFEnter/README.md

 # QFEnter

-QFEnter provides more intuitive file opening in Quickfix window.
+QFEnter provides more intuitive file opening methods in vim Quickfix window.

+Some of the default Quickfix file opening behaviors are quite inconvenient,

-By default, you cannot specify the window in which a file is opened by press `<Enter>` in Quickfix.
+- In Quickfix, you cannot specify the window in which a file is opened by press `<Enter>`.
+It is inconsistent with other Quickfix commands like `:cnext` and `:cprev` which opens files in a previously focused window.
 `:help quickfix` says,
 > Hitting the \<Enter\> key or double-clicking the mouse on a line has the same effect.
 The file containing the error is opened **in the window above the quickfix window**.

-This is inconsistent behavior with other opening commands like `:cnext` and `:cprev` which opens files in a previously focused window.
+- Quickfix has a opening command in a new window `ctrl+w`, but with strong limiation - the new window is created just above Quickfix window.

-It is confusing and bothers me everytime, so I wrote a simple plugin to solve it.
+They are confusing and bothers me every time, so I wrote a simple plugin to improve the behaviors.

 ## Usage
 - `<Enter>` Open a file under cursor in previously focused window